 The committee will consist of four (4) employee members appointed by the Union and four (4) members of management.
 The parties may increase the number of appointed members by mutual agreement.
-Employees appointed by the Union will be in pay status during the time spent in committee meetings shall neither be charged to leave credits nor considered as overtime worked.
+Employees appointed by the Union will be in pay status during the time spent in committee meetings.
+Time spent in committee meetings shall neither be charged to leave credits nor considered as overtime worked.
 The committee shall meet as mutually agreed.